Monmouth County has 350 additional positive cases of COVID-19

 FREEHOLD, NJ – Monmouth County Commissioner Director Thomas A. Arnone and County Commissioner Deputy Director Susan M. Kiley have announced that today, Jan.
-22, there are 350 new positive cases of COVID-19 in Monmouth County.
-There are 10 new deaths being reported today related to COVID-19 in Monmouth County.
+25, there are 350 new positive cases of COVID-19 in Monmouth County.
+There are no new deaths being reported today related to COVID-19 in Monmouth County.

 The County Commissioners and the Monmouth County Health Department (MCHD) are strongly urging residents to do their part to slow the spread by practicing social distancing, wearing a face covering when social distancing is not possible, not gathering in large crowds, washing their hands and staying home when sick.